lyndongeo/alx-low_level_programming/0x00-hello_world/README.md

-Task 4; C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line Task 5;  C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line Task 6; C program that prints the size of various types on the computer it is compiled and run on
+Task 4; C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line Task 5;  C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line Task 6; C program that prints the size of various types on the computer it is compiled and run on Task 7; A Script that generates the assembly code (Intel syntax) of a C code and save it in an output file